assistER

 Survey of ER Goers

-To build upon my new understanding of ERs as a problem space, I conducted a survey of people who had been to the ER in the US within the previous two years.
-This helped me to identify the principal types of ER users and their top challenges.
+To build upon my deepening understanding of ERs, I surveyed people who’d been to the ER in the US within the previous couple of years, which helped me to identify the principal types of ER users and their top challenges in the present moment.

 • Patients in noncritical condition